-Unfortunately, from the IRS’ perspective, the IRS do not care if the money is non-taxable dividend income in the foreign country.
+Unfortunately, from the IRS’ perspective, the IRS does not care if the money is non-taxable dividend income in a foreign country.
 For example, even though the dividend income you earn in Hong Kong is not taxable in Hong Kong, it must be included on your US tax returns.

 If you earn foreign dividend income in a country in which you pay U.S. Tax, you are entitled to a Foreign Tax Credit.
 Otherwise, the income is combined with your other worldwide income — to determine your progressive tax rate on your US tax return.

 Can I use the Foreign Earned Income Exclusion?